Who is David Price?

 Writing and Consulting

-> David's next book, The Battle of Harlem Heights, 1776, is under contract with Westholme Publishing as part of its Small Battles Series (publication is anticipated in November 2022).
-Westholme is collaborating with a pair of distinguished scholars—Lender (author of Cabal!: The Plot Against General Washington) and James Kirby Martin (author of Benedict Arnold, Revolutionary Hero: An American Warrior Reconsidered), series editors—to offer a fresh and important new perspective on the story of America’s early military conflicts that focuses on these engagements at their most intimate and revealing level.
+> David's most recent book, The Battle of Harlem Heights, 1776, was published by Westholme Publishing as part of its Small Battles Series.
+Westholme is collaborating with a pair of distinguished scholars—Mark Edward Lender (author of Cabal!: The Plot Against General Washington) and James Kirby Martin (author of Benedict Arnold, Revolutionary Hero: An American Warrior Reconsidered), series editors—to offer a fresh and important new perspective on the story of America’s early military conflicts that focuses on these engagements at their most intimate and revealing level.
 More information about the volumes in this series is available here.

 > David has written articles for the 2021-2022 and 2022-2023 editions of the Washington Crossing Historic Park Annual Program Book.

 > David is a contributing author to AN AMERICAN REVOLUTION DIARY: Reliving Ten Crucial Days of 1776-77 posted on the Princeton Battlefield Society website.

-> David has provided historical consulting to FOX Nation, the streaming platform of FOX News, for an episode of its series, Untold: Patriots Revealed, entitled John Glover - The Hero, focusing on Colonel John Glover, the Marblehead Regiment of Massachusetts, and the "Ten Crucial Days" of the American Revolution.
+> David provided historical consulting to FOX Nation, the streaming platform of FOX News, for an episode of its series, Untold: Patriots Revealed, entitled John Glover - The Hero, focusing on Colonel John Glover, the Marblehead Regiment of Massachusetts, and the "Ten Crucial Days" of the American Revolution.

-> David's article on Edward Hand and his Home appeared in the Winter 2022 issue of the Lawrence Historical Society newsletter, Places in Time, and his article Who Said What About the "Ten Crucial Days" appeared in the Winter 2023 issue.
+> David's article Edward Hand and his Home appeared in the Winter 2022 issue of the Lawrence Historical Society newsletter Places in Time, and his article Who Said What About the "Ten Crucial Days" appeared in the Winter 2023 issue.

 David's books are available wherever books are sold.